YV3399/E-jet-family-YV/Documentation/guide.markdown

 - APU - OFF

 ### Engine Start - Ground Power Unit (GPU) Not Connected, Cross-Bleed Start

+An alternative method, starting the #1 engine using the APU, and then performing a cross-bleed start once #1 is running.
+This method can also be adapted for a single-engine taxi.

 - IDG 1 - AUTO
 - IDG 2 - AUTO